Transfer Learning (Il)liquidity: Deep Transfer Learning for illiquid RND Estimation of European options

 where $r$ is the risk-free rate, $S_T$ is the terminal price of the underlying and $f_{t,T}$ is the terminal risk-neutral distribution of the underlying equity.
 For European options, the payoff is $\Phi(S_T;K)=(S_T-K)^+$ for calls and $\Phi(S_T;K)=(K-S_T)^+$ for puts.
 Taking the second derivative with respect to strike (\cite{Litzenberger1978}) yields the risk-neutral density

 In theory, one needs a continuum of option prices across strike levels for a given term in order to estimate the RND.
 However, only a discrete set of strikes is listed and actively traded, and many of these options suffer from low trading activity and wide bid–ask spreads.
 As a result, the available quotes may be noisy and sparse, particularly for deep in–the–money or deep out–of–the–money strikes.
-This sparsity and illiquidity often found in the option panels make it difficult to construct a reliable, continuous option price function across strikes, which, in turn, complicates the accurate estimation of the underlying risk–neutral density.
+The illiquidity that is common in option market makes it hard to construct a stable and continuous pricing function, and this complicates the estimation of the underlying risk-neutral density.

 We leverage transfer learning to overcome the challenges posed by severe market illiquidity.
-In general, transfer learning involves first training a model, then fine-tuning it on a different dataset, resulting in modifications to the original model.
+In general, transfer learning involves first training a model, and then using the pre-trained model and fine-tuning it on a different dataset, resulting in modifications to the original model.
 This allows the model to utilize information learned during the initial training phase, which is especially useful when the new setting has limited data.
 In our setup, we estimate the implied RND for an illiquid options market using information transferred from a similar and liquid market.
 The deep and transfer learning–based approach proceeds in two phases:

 \begin{itemize}

 \item[(i)] First step recovery.
 We introduce Deep-LSE to model the implied volatility function in a liquid option market, where the underlying (proxy) asset closely resembles that of the illiquid option market of interest.